kriansa/pacom/README.md

 * Support for packages not listed on AUR, such as PKGBUILDs found on Github
 * Package version locking\*
 * Uses a separate Pacman repository
+* Uses a separate GPG home repository to keep your own GNUPGHOME clean
 * Remove command actually delete package files from the Pacman repo
 * Support for split-packages (_see `pacom add --help` for more info_)
 * No untrusted PKGBUILD sourcing